 Mistakes at the preparatory stage

 There are many mistakes product owners make at the beginning stage because they are in a hurry to start mobile app development.
-Let’s consider the following mistakes more precisely.
+Let’s discuss the following mistakes more specifically.

 1. No target audience and no market research

 Before developing an app you have to make a market research and to study competitors, otherwise, the app probably is bound to fail.
 Are you solving a users’ problem with your app or do you just want to earn money?
 Survey your target audience and find out its needs.
 Ask yourself what will drive the people to use your app over competitors.
 You have to get an understanding of what the users need, how old they are, what they like and dislike.
 The mobile app for little girls and for businessmen should be different.
 Otherwise, you risk to waste money and time for the product and then to find out the apps like this one are a dime a dozen.